influxdata/telegraf/plugins/inputs/slurm/README.md

   # token = "topSecret"

   ## Enabled endpoints
   ## List of endpoints a user can acquire data from.
-Available
-  ## values are: diag, jobs, nodes, partitions, reservations.
+  ## Available values are: diag, jobs, nodes, partitions, reservations.
-  ## Please note incorrect endpoints will be silently ignore and
-  ## that endpoint names are case insensitive.
   # enabled_endpoints = ["diag", "jobs", "nodes", "partitions", "reservations"]

   ## Maximum time to receive a response.
 If set to 0s, the